 In a mixing bowl throw sugar, molasses, eggs and oil

+Mix well until you see the dark side of a force turn into mud.
 I forgot to take a important picture here (I’m getting older), but you need to add the buttermilk at this point.

 In a separate bowl sift flour, spices and salt altogether.